JoabMendes/luizalabs_test/README.md

 #### Updating an employee

-Updates an employee instanced based on the specified payload
+Updates an employee instance based on the specified payload / id

 - **endpoint:** `/api/v1/employee/<id>`
 - **method:** `PUT`